CCSI-Toolset/bfb_drom/README.md

-# BFB-D-ROM
+# BFB DROM
-Dynamic Reduced Order BFB Model
+Dynamic Reduced Order Models for the solid sorbent Bubbling Fluidized Bed

+Note: that this product is also part of the [ProcessModels Bundle](../../../ProcessModels_bundle)

 ## Getting Started
 See installation and user guide documents in the [documentation](./docs) subdirectory.

 ## Development Practices
 * Code development will be performed in a forked copy of the repo.
 Commits will not be made directly to the repo.
 Developers will submit a pull request that is then merged by another team member, if another team member is available.